 provisional orders are available for urgent cases.

-conventions on the enforcement of foreign court decisions
+the enforcement of foreign court decisions, the recognition and

-recognition and enforcement of foreign decisions in civil
+enforcement of foreign decisions in civil matters in

 also for the granting of interim attachment orders.

-Under the EO, it is possible to enforce foreign judgments
+Under the Law on Execution, it is possible to enforce

-and arbitral awards subject to several conditions.
-For example,
+foreign judgments and arbitral awards subject to several

-domestic provisions on jurisdiction or the action must be
+jurisdiction or the action must be enforceable under the

 Before an interim attachment order can be granted, it will